Quanfita/ImageProcessing/README.md

 ## Content List

+- **Basic Algorithm**: Some basic image processing algorithms, including graphics drawing, color space conversion, blending mode, basic numerical adjustment, etc.
 - **Color Transfer**: Transfer the color distribution of one image to another image.
-- **Exposure Enhance**: The underexposed image is processed to ensure that the processed image can have a normal illumination distribution.
+- **Unexposure Enhance**: The underexposed image is processed to ensure that the processed image can have a normal illumination distribution.

 ## Misc